 Setting training and safety standards

-In his article, Mr. Berry posits that the public is not told “Truck drivers are professionals trained in safety beyond what the casual driver ever will be.”
+In his article, Mr. Berry posits that the public is not told: “Truck drivers are professionals trained in safety beyond what the casual driver ever will be.”

-I disagree.
 It’s been my experience that the public understands very well that professional truck drivers are trained more thoroughly than other drivers—as they should be.

-It cannot be disputed that commercial truck drivers operate large and potentially dangerous pieces of equipment.
+We agree: commercial truck drivers operate large and potentially dangerous pieces of equipment.
 Therefore, they are held to a higher standard of care than regular motorists.

 I believe that is one of the reasons that people get angry when these professionals: